 The diagram below shows the wiring of a single-turn or multi-turn encoder with BiSS Mode C interface from Renishaw (specifically model Resolute RA26B) as a feedback system.
-The thermal control in the motor is connected via the encoder cable and evaluated in the drive.

 If cable lengths of more than 25 m are planned, please consult customer support.